-Other businesses might be posting just once to wish their customers a happy new year and then go dark for a week.
+Other businesses might be posting just once to wish their customers a happy holidays or happy new year and then go dark for a week.
 Those posts might do well initially with audiences liking or interacting with it, but it’s the posts that encourage commenting that accrue the greatest feedback scores.
 You’ll reach more people and have them more interested in what you have to say than just posting a nice message and leaving it at that.

 Though that lovely greeting message is totally great too.
 Everyone loves being appreciated, especially at this time of year.